Josephine Hopper

-Josephine Verstille Hopper (née Nivison; March 18, 1883 – March 6, 1968) was an American painter who studied under Robert Henri and Kenneth Hayes Miller, and won the Huntington Hartford Foundation fellowship.
-She was the wife of Edward Hopper, whom she married in 1924.
+Josephine "Jo" Verstille Hopper (née Nivison; March 18, 1883 – March 6, 1968) was an American painter and the wife of painter Edward Hopper.
+She studied under Robert Henri and Kenneth Hayes Miller, and won the Huntington Hartford Foundation fellowship.

 Life and career

 Born in Manhattan to Eldorado Nivison, a pianist and music teacher, and Mary Ann Nivison (née McGrath), Josephine was the second-born child, but her elder sibling had died in childhood sometime after 1883.
 Her younger brother Charles was born in 1884.
 Later in life she recounted that her father had practically no paternal instincts, and the family's existence was always troubled.
 The Nivisons moved frequently, although remaining in New York City.

 In 1900, Jo enrolled in the Normal College of the City of New York (now Hunter College), a free teacher-training school for young women.
 She received a Bachelor of Arts degree in 1904 and decided to study art and eventually try to become an artist—already at college she started drawing and performing in productions of the drama club there.
 In late 1905 at the New York School of Art she met Robert Henri, who soon asked her to pose for a portrait (The Art Student, 1906).
 In February 1906, Nivison began her career as public school teacher.
-During the next decade she earned her living by teaching, but never abandoned art and remained in touch with Henri and many other artists; in 1907 she travelled to Europe with Henri and some of his students.
+During the next decade she earned her living by teaching, but never abandoned art and remained in touch with Henri and many other artists; in 1907, she traveled to Europe with Henri and some of his students.
 By 1915, she joined the Washington Square Players as an actress and performed in their productions.
-During the summers she frequented various New England art colonies.
+During the summers, she frequented various New England art colonies.

 By 1918, she was seeking a change of scene and a new job.
 She unsuccessfully applied for a job with the Red Cross, seeking to go abroad again.
 World War I had not yet ended, and she signed up to do hospital work overseas.
 Taking a leave of absence from the New York City public schools, Jo left in late 1918 only to return in January 1919, ill with bronchitis.
 She was discharged by the Surgeon General in June, and discovered that she had lost her teaching position.
 Penniless and homeless, she found temporary shelter thanks to an old sexton at the Church of the Ascension who had helped her after seeing her weeping in the church.
 It was not until a year later that she won the right for another job from the Board of Education; after that, she continued teaching and pursuing a career in art.